One of the most nutritious yet lesser-known superfoods is an ancient root vegetable called maca.

 Even though maca has extraordinary potential benefit, it’s important to know that not all maca powders are created equal…

 The Maca Processing Approach That Helps Ease Digestion

-You may experience a hard time digesting raw maca due to the large quantity and type of starches in the tuber, or edible root.
+You may experience a hard time digesting raw maca due to the large quantity and types of starches in the tuber, or edible root.
 By weight, raw maca root can be made up of as much as 75% carbohydrates.
-About half of that 75% is starch, specifically amylose and amylopectin.
+Approximately half of that 75% is starch, specifically amylose and amylopectin.

-Maca roots are processed for consumption in three main ways:
+Maca roots are processed in three main ways: